Siftah/get_iplayer/pvrcron.md

     get_iplayer --pvrlist

-If you want to do some more advanced searches you might want to read [[this guide|documentation]] for examples.
+If you want to do some more advanced searches you might want to read [this guide](documentation) for examples.

 ### Getting the PVR to run Automatically